 Configure the account that refile will use to connect to the library, and refile the content.
 This account must be part of NRTADMIN so that it can access all the content in iManage Work.

 Figure: Metadata setup

-Set Refile Metadata button to Yes to enable metadata refiling.
-This configuration is enabled by default.
+Set Refile Metadata to Yes to enable metadata refiling.
+This option is enabled by default.

 For document refile, the fields that are selected by default are: Custom1, Custom2, Class, and Subclass.